atculpepper/personal-changelog/README.md

 This is a personal changelog of my updates.
 Not everything is code.
 I am following Scott Bromander's example to create visability around my behaviors and habits.

 ---
+#### Thursday, August 13 2020
+- Attended #GetHired Summit
+- Completed Post feature for adding new prints to collection

+---
 #### Wednesday, August 12 2020
 - Postman route testing